backupbrew/switchbrew/Fuses.md

 Stores the CP (Chip Probing) revision.

 Original launch units have this value set to 0xA0 (revision 5.0).
-The first batch of patched units have this value set to 0x103 (revision 8.3).
+Patched units have this value set to 0x103 (revision 8.3).

 #### FUSE\_PRIVATE\_KEY